joelcogen/devops/status/README.md

 You will need Ruby >3.
 I don't think you need any gems.

+You need _mpstat_ on your servers.
+It's part of the default Ubuntu install but not the AWS version.
+If you see "CPU: ???", run: `sudo apt install sysstat`

 ### config.yml

 Root keys are groups with arrays of servers.